idontnow/installers-4-lutris/star-wars-pit-droids/README.md

     xdelta3 -f -d -s "Pit Droids.exe" pitdroids_NOCD.xdelta "Pit Droids.exe"

-After that, the game should be ready to play without a CD inserted/mounted!
+After that, the game should be patched for compatibility with modern Windows!

 **2. QuickTime 'Safe Mode (GDI Only)' tweak**